Xinglab/rMATS-long/README.md

                         given then skip the differential isoform calculation.
   --adj-pvalue ADJ_PVALUE
-                        The cutoff for adjusted p-value (default 0.05) --delta-proportion DELTA_PROPORTION
+                        The cutoff for adjusted p-value (default 0.05) --use-unadjusted-pvalue
+                        Use pvalue instead of adj_pvalue for the cutoff --delta-proportion DELTA_PROPORTION
                         The cutoff for delta isoform proportion (default 0.1) --compare-all-within-gene